rotki/rotki/docs/usage_guide.rst

 NFTs
 =====================
-Rotki provides an NFT gallery where you can view the NFTs owned by your accounts.
+rotki provides an NFT gallery where you can view the NFTs owned by your accounts.

 .. image:: images/sc_nfts.png
    :alt: NFT Gallery